Bad odors at home can be the signal of potential health problems. Air purifiers are an essential tool to help reduce bad smells at home.

 Secondly, carbon air filters have potential drawbacks because of a process known as off-gassing.
 This happens when the carbon contained inside the filter becomes saturated or otherwise disrupted by a change in humidity or temperature, which may cause the filter to release the VOCs it captured back into the air.

 Though carbon filtration is a decent option for odors, there is another long-term option that can help deal with odor-causing VOCs in the air by destroying airborne chemicals at the molecular level.
 This method of air purification, called Photo Catalytic Oxidation (PCO), was developed over two decades by research scientists and KORU air purifier to help remove odors from the air.
 This becomes even more important when the VOCs in the air are harmful, as the system works in 3 stages, where different pollutants, chemicals, and VOCs are destroyed.

 KORU’s technology eliminates odors by breaking down all VOCs, including those that cause smell.
 This means that KORU destroys bad smells which range from unpleasant to physically harmful, and unlike carbon filters, KORU does not require any replacement filter, it can be rinsed by hand and reused forever.

 What to look for in an air purifier for smell

 Think about the size of the area you need to cover.
-Air purifiers are most effective in smaller rooms with all the doors and windows shut.
+Air purifiers for offices and homes are most effective in smaller rooms with all the doors and windows shut.
 So, spaces with an open floor plan are going to be much more difficult to manage.
 You also might have to upsize a little if you have very tall ceilings.
 As a general tip, try to get enough air purification to cover 10% more of the actual area you want.

 For instance, if you want to cover 600 sq. ft. you should get air purifiers to cover at least 650-660 sq. ft. in order to maintain effectiveness.